 Unlike nightmares, night terrors happen in NON-REM sleep and are not bad dreams.
 They can be caused by fevers, medication and most commonly from sleep deprivation (lack of sleep).

-Ways to deal with night terrors and tips for trying to avoid them:
+How to deal with night terrors & tips on how to avoid them

 - First, make sure that when a night terror occurs, your child is safe.
 There is no need to try to calm your child; just be there and wait it out.
 Trying to contain them could prolong the night terror.